Matus-Dubrava/aws/EC2/README.md

 -   support for static IP or Elastic IP
 -   less latency ~ 100 ms (vs 400 ms for ALB)
 -   network load balancers are mostly used for extreme performance and should not be the default load balancer you choose

+If we are not using HTTP protocol for communication (may be the case for some multiplayer games etc.) then we cannot use Application Load Balancer, so Network Load Balancer is a good choice.

 ## Classic Load Balancer